RoySegall/gizra.com/src/_posts/2017-06-25-nuntius-bot-introduction.md

 Our task will be located at `src/Custom/LookForAPicture.php`:
 <script src="https://gist.github.com/RoySegall/2bf556c2994b0bc89bc5ede26605f366.js"></script>

-After implementing the task, we can start and code.
-So, what this task should do?
-Get a keyword, look for an image which relates to that keyword and sends it as an attachment to the message.
-When you are feeling down you could ask for a picture of a cute kitten which will take away your sorrow.
+After implementing the task, we can start to code.
+So, what should this task do?
+Get a keyword, look for an image which relates to that keyword, and send it as an attachment to the message.
+When you are feeling down you could ask for a picture of a cute kitten to take away your sorrow.

 We will need to search for pictures via a REST request.
-I found a nice service for that - [pixabay](https://pixabay.com).
-You'll need to register and get an API key for that.
+I found a nice service for that: [pixabay](https://pixabay.com).
+You'll need to register and get an API key.

 After acquiring the access token, we need to store it somewhere.
 The best place would be in the `credentials.local.yml` which located under the `settings`